Thomas K. Theogaraj

-Brigadier Thomas Krishnan Theogaraj (1919-2001) was a senior officer in the Indian Army.
+Brigadier Thomas Krishnan Theogaraj (1919–2001) was a senior officer in the Indian Army.
 Brigadier Theogaraj commanded the 2nd Independent Armored Brigade and played a key role during the Indo-Pakistani war of 1965.
 For his role in the war he was awarded the Maha Vir Chakra.

 Early military career

 He joined the British Indian Army, was selected for officer training and received an emergency commissioned into the Indian Army as a second Lieutenant 1 June 1942.
 He was appointed a war substantive Lieutenant 1 December 1942, later acting then temporary captain from 18 September 1944.
 He was posted to the 13th Duke of Connaught's Own Lancers, Indian Armoured Corps.

 In April 1941 the 13th D.C.O.
 Lancers left India for Iraq with the 10th Indian Division.
 They saw action against the Vichy French in Syria and also served in Persia and Iraq before joining the British Eighth Army in North Africa.
 In October 1942, they moved back to Persia and then back to India.
 After the Japanese surrender in 1945, the regiment moved to Java in the Dutch East Indies in support of the 5th and 23rd Indian Divisions, who were engaged in suppressing a revolt by the Indonesians.

 For gallant and distinguished services during the operations in Java he received a mention in despatches.

 In August 1946 the regiment returned to Secunderabad and on Partition of India in August 1947, the 13th Duke of Connaught's Own Lancers were allotted to the Pakistan Army.
 At this point he chose to join the Indian Army and went on to receive a regular Indian Army commission.
+He joined the elite Cavalry Regiment 7th Light Cavalry in 1950.
+Unfortunately he was posted to another Regiment 62 Cavalry.

 Indo-Pakistani War of 1965

 During the Indo-Pakistani War of 1965, Brigadier Thomas Krishnan Theogaraj was the Brigadier commanding the 2nd Independent Armoured Brigade.
 On 8 September 1965, Pakistan launched a major offensive into the Khem Karan sector of Punjab, led by the 1st Armoured Division, with the strategic objective of capturing Amritsar and advancing towards the bridge over the Beas en route to Jalandhar.
-In response, the Indian Army initiated Operation Riddle, tasking Brigadier Theogaraj’s formation with halting the Pakistani advance.
+In response, the Indian Army initiated Operation Riddle, tasking Brigadier Theogaraj's formation with halting the Pakistani advance.

 In the night, the Indian troops flooded the sugar cane field, and the next morning, the Pakistani tanks of the 1st Armoured Division, consisting mainly of M47 and M48 Patton tanks, were lured inside the horse-shoe trap.
 The swampy ground slowed the advance of the Pakistani tanks and many of them could not move because of the muddy slush.
 Over 100 Pakistani tanks (mostly Pattons, and a few Shermans and Chaffees) were destroyed, with 40 plus tanks captured by the Indian forces in the ensuing conflict.